 Characteristics: This is the classic palm-of-the-hand size bowl oftentimes supported with a fairly high foot.
 Its profile may have straight lines, creating an almost cone-shaped object, or rounded to look like a half-sphere from the side.
 It is relatively shallow when compared to other types of similar bowls.
-Made in earthenware, clay, raw wood, or shikki ware.
+Most often made in earthenware, sometimes in wood or shikki ware.

 Use: Despite the Japanese name, which means "bowl for tea," the ochawan is used for rice.
 The foot at the bottom is relatively high to allow holding the hot bowl in your left hand when picking up rice.
 It is not to be confused with the tea bowl (chawan, 茶碗), used in the tea ceremony.
 The similar name and shape can often lead to confusion between the two.

 Common sizes: Less than 10 cm (4 in) in diameter for kids, up to 16 cm (6.3 in) for larger bowls.
 The most usual size being 12 cm (4.7 in).

 Name: shiru wan (汁椀), or more often simply owan (お椀)

 Characteristics: Most soup bowls are shikki ware (lacquered wood).
 They may come with or without a lid.
 They always have a foot, high enough to hold the hot bowl with your hand when drinking from it.